vivekgoyal180/EDA-Salary-data/README.md

 # EDA-Salary-data
-To perform exploratory data analysis of data set provided by the U.S. Office of Foreign Labor Certification website
+Purpose- To analyze the scenario of Foreign Talent hiring by the U.S. for technical positions such as software engineer, data analyst, data scientist, etc. How the jobs, pay scale vary among different states for different type of visas.
+Processes involved- Data importing cleaning, Manipulation, and Visualization Tools Used- Python 3.7 libraries- Pandas,Numpy,Seaborn,Matplotlib.pyplot E.